Pryaxis/TShock/docs/README.md

 On [AppVeyor](https://ci.appveyor.com/project/hakusaro/tshock/), click on history, find the build you want, click on the commit message, and then click on the artifacts tab.
 You can download either the debug or the release build.
 AppVeyor only keeps builds back 6 months though, and there's a bandwidth limit.

 On [GitHub](https://github.com/Pryaxis/TShock/), click on the actions tab, then click on "CI OTAPI3" on the commit or branch you want.
 If it was successful, you can download either the experimental release or debug artifacts.
 You must be signed into GitHub for the links to work.

-These instructions are also available as a [video tutorial on Streamable](https://streamable.com/qmi6gq).
+<div style="width:100%;height:0px;position:relative;padding-bottom:83.333%;"><iframe src="https://streamable.com/e/qmi6gq?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>